 All new, full-time degree-seeking students are required to complete placement testing during orientation week or early in the semester in order to determine enrollment into the appropriate courses.
-Placement tests include reading, writing, and math skills, and understanding of the Catholic faith.

 English Language Proficiency Testing: Students may be admitted to either the undergraduate program or the Intensive English Language Institute (IELI) if they require further language support.
 Test scores will determine which classes a student may take.
 A standardized test score consistent with the DWC Admission Policy of a TOEFL score of 550 (213 CBT or 80 iBT), such as a score of 64 or higher on the Cambridge Michigan Language Assessments test (CaMLA) is required to directly enter the undergraduate program.
 All new students are required to take the English Writing Test (EWT), unless they have a Bachelor's Degree from an American institution of higher learning.
 New students entering the undergraduate program may be required to take basic, non-credit developmental courses as needed.